usuaero/MachUpX/CreatingInputFiles.md

         often assumed to be coincident with the body-fixed origin.

     "reference" : (dict, optional)
         Specifies the reference lengths and areas used for nondimensional analysis.
 Any or none of these may be specified.
 If not specified, MachUp will select appropriate values based on the geometry of the main wing.

         "area" : (float)
             The reference area.
-            Allowable units: "ft^2", "in^2", "m^2", or "cm^2".

         "longitudinal_length" : (float)
             Longitudinal reference length.
-            Allowable units: "ft", "in", "m", or "cm".

         "lateral_length" : (float)
             Lateral reference length.
-            Allowable units: "ft", "in", "m", or "cm".

     "controls" : (list, optional)
         Defines the controls of the aircraft.
 The number and names of controls are arbitrary and may be specified by the user.
 A simple aircraft, such as a chuck glider may have no controls, whereas a more complex aircraft may have controls for aileron, elevator, rudder, throttle, and multiple flaps.
-Defining the controls here can be thought of as deciding which control knobs/switches/sticks you want to make available to the pilot.
+Defining the controls here can be thought of as deciding which control knobs/switches/ sticks you want to make available to the pilot.
 Later in the object, when defining the wings, you will define how each control affects the deflection of each control surface.

     "airfoils" : (dict)
         Defines the airfoil section parameters for all airfoils used on the aircraft.
 A dict defining an airfoil has the following structure:

         "<AIRFOIL_NAME>" : (dict)

             "type" : (string)
                 The type of information describing the airfoil.
-If "linear", the following keys are required:
+If "linear", the following keys are
+                required:

             "alpha_L0" : (float)
                 The zero-lift angle of attack in radians.